Mattress Topper or New Mattress: Which One Should You Buy?

 • Frequently Asked Questions

-I Want An Upgrade (But I Don't Want To Pay Much)
+I Want A Bed Upgrade (But I Don't Want To Pay Much)

-Well, as long as your current mattress isn't sagging, and isn't more than 5 years old, investing in a top-quality mattress topper can be a great way to bring a bit of luxury back to your sleep.
+As long as your current mattress isn't sagging and isn't more than 5 years old, investing in top-quality mattress toppers can be a great way to bring a bit of luxury back to your sleep.

 One of the tell-tale signs of an old mattress is indentations and sagging.
-This happens when you have a mattress that you can't rotate, and when you sleep in the same position consistently for years.
+This often happens when you have a mattress you can't rotate, so you sleep in the same spot for a long time.

 Mattress Is Too Hot